In today’s digital climate, a website is a must-have for almost all small businesses.

 This is especially important for entrepreneurs who choose to create a website before they fully settle the business formation side of things.

-Since such business owners are developing their website alongside their business, they will sometimes accidentally use someone else’s name, logo, or trademark as their own, either by failing to perform a full trademark search or by using logo templates or other online tools to generate their content.
+Since such business owners are developing their website alongside their business, they will sometimes accidentally use someone else’s name, logo, or trademark as their own.

 In general, it’s wise to double check for confusingly similar brands before you buy a domain, design a logo, or choose a specific name for your brand.